MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     .. container:: l-flex-shrink-2

-        As used as feared by artist.
-It never react how the artist wants and looks to be made out of dark-magic (at least in Mari 🙃 ).
-Did the sp implementation brings any good news ?
+        As used as feared by artists.
+It never react how the artist wants and looks to be made out of dark magic (at least in Mari 🙃 ).
+        Did the sp implementation bring any good news ?
 Let's see.

         Abbreviations used: